-- the patient's Medicare number must be quoted on all direct-bill assignment forms for that patient; - the assignment forms provided are loose leaf to enable the patient details to be imprinted from the Medicare Card: - the forms include information required by Regulations under Section 19(6) of the Health Insurance Act; - the doctor must cause the particulars relating to the professional service to be set out on the assignment form, before the patient signs the form and cause the patient to receive a copy of the form as soon as practicable after the patient signs it; - where a patient is unable to sign the assignment form, the signature of the patient's parent, guardian or other responsible person (other than the doctor, doctor's staff, hospital proprietor, hospital staff, residential aged care facility proprietor or residential aged care facility staff) is acceptable.
-The reason the patient is unable to sign should also be stated.
-In the absence of a "responsible person" the patient signature section should be left blank and in the section headed 'Practitioner's Use', an explanation should be given as to why the patient was unable to sign (e.g. unconscious, injured hand etc.) and this note should be signed or initialled by the doctor.
+- the patient's Medicare number must be quoted on all direct-bill assignment forms for that patient; - the assignment forms provided are loose leaf to enable the patient details to be imprinted from the Medicare Card; - the forms include information required by Regulations under Section 19(6) of the Health Insurance Act; - the doctor must cause the particulars relating to the professional service to be set out on the assignment form, before the patient signs the form and cause the patient to receive a copy of the form as soon as practicable after the patient signs it;

+Where a patient is unable to sign the assignment form:

+- the signature of the patient's parent, guardian or other responsible person (other than the doctor, doctor's staff, hospital proprietor, hospital staff, residential aged care facility proprietor or residential aged care facility staff) is acceptable; or - In the absence of a "responsible person" the patient signature section should be left blank.

+Where the signature space is either left blank or another person signs on the patient's behalf, the form must include:

+- the notation "Patient unable to sign" and - in the section headed 'Practitioner's Use', an explanation should be given as to why the patient was unable to sign (e.g. unconscious, injured hand etc.) and this note should be signed or initialled by the doctor.
 If in the opinion of the practitioner the reason is of such a "sensitive" nature that revealing it would constitute an unacceptable breach of patient confidentiality or unduly embarrass or distress the recipient of the patient's copy of the assignment of benefits form, a concessional reason "due to medical condition" to signify that such a situation exists may be substituted for the actual reason.
-However, this should not be used routinely and in most cases it is expected that the reason given will be more specific. - Where the patient is direct-billed, an additional charge can ONLY be raised against the patient by the practitioner where the patient is provided with a vaccine/vaccines from the practitioner's own supply held on the practitioner's premises.
+However, this should not be used routinely and in most cases it is expected that the reason given will be more specific.

+Where the patient is direct-billed, an additional charge can ONLY be raised against the patient by the practitioner where the patient is provided with a vaccine/vaccines from the practitioner's own supply held on the practitioner's premises.
 This exemption only applies to general practitioners and other non-specialist practitioners in association with attendance items 3 to 96, 5000 to 5267 (inclusive) and item 10993 and only relates to vaccines that are not available to the patient free of charge through Commonwealth or State funding arrangements or available through the Pharmaceutical Benefits Scheme.
 The additional charge must only be to cover the supply of the vaccine.